Cannabis Education: Edibles

 Activated cannabis compounds such as cannabinoids and terpenes contained in your selected edible are absorbed through your digestive tract, including your liver.

-Your method of ingestion will vary the onset time, length of the high and experience.
+Your method of ingestion will vary the onset time and the length of the cannabis induced experience.

 Duration of Experience: 1-4 hours

-Mode of Action: When a person smokes cannabis the cannabinoids are immediately absorbed into the blood, which flows directly to the brain.
+Mode of Action: When a person smokes cannabis the cannabinoids are immediately absorbed into the blood, which flows directly to the brain where the most abundant quantity of CB1 receptors reside.

 Edibles: Onset: 15m-1.5 hours